provostprovost/tyto/README.md

 Tyto?
 -----
 Tyto is the genus name for barn owls.
-Credit for the name goes to Ifu Aniemeka.
+Credit for the name goes to <a href="https://github.com/Miaplacidus">Ifu Aniemeka.</a>